dhammaregen/dhammaregen3/content/draft/frueh-theravada.md

 > *Aggasmiṁ dānaṁ dadataṁ*
 > *aggaṁ puññaṁ pavaḍḍhati*
-> Giving gifts to the best,
+> Wer so den Besten Spenden gibt,
-> the best merit grows.
+> dem erwächst das beste Verdienst.

 The meaning of *anumodanā* is not “blessing” but “rejoicing after”.
 It acts as a reminder, when doing good, to be happy at the good deeds of oneself and others.